Areas of Application

 Fig: Support ring configuration diagram

 AXRY-NGX (NGX-SBI) bearings can be installed as exposed bearings or with full-surface support.
-If the L-ring is fully surface-supported by a support ring, the bearing's tilting rigidity can increase by approximately 15-20% (when using standard bearings without -AC suffix).
+If the L-ring is supported over its full surface by a support ring, the tilting rigidity of the bearing can increase by approximately 15-20% (when using a standard bearing without the -AC suffix).

-To prevent bearing friction torque increase, bearing alignment can be adjusted (suffix -AC).
-If using a normally aligned bearing with supported L-ring, bearing friction torque will significantly increase.
+To prevent an increase in bearing friction torque, the bearing alignment can be adjusted (suffix -AC).
+If a normally aligned bearing is used with a supported L-ring, the bearing friction torque increases significantly.

-Support ring height should be at least twice the axial washer height.
+The support ring height should be at least twice the height of the axial washer.

 Custom Design Jxxxx

-myonic offers custom designs indicated by J and a four-digit number.
+myonic offers custom designs indicated by a J followed by a four-digit number.

-Bearings with J numbers may include the following additional features:
+Bearings with a J number can include the following additional features:

 Limiting Speed nG

-The limiting speeds given in product tables can be achieved for the selected axial/radial bearing in oscillating operation or short-term continuous operation.
-During prolonged operation in the limiting speed range, bearing temperature will gradually increase.
-For high-speed applications such as milling/rotary tables, AXRY-NGS design bearings are recommended.
+The limiting speeds given in the product tables can be achieved for the selected axial/radial bearing in oscillating operation or short-term continuous operation.
+During prolonged operation in the limiting speed range, the bearing temperature gradually rises.
+For high-speed applications such as milling/rotary tables, bearings of the AXRY-NGS design are recommended.

-• Grease distribution run per specification (see Run-in Cycle)
+- Grease distribution run carried out as specified (see Run-in Cycle)

-• Maximum bearing temperature rise of 40 K in raceway area
+- Maximum bearing temperature rise of 40 K in the raceway area

-• Bearing fully bolted, no external loads, only preload and mounting weight
+- Bearing fully bolted, no external loads, only preload and the weight of the mounting parts

-To achieve these limiting speeds, the adjacent construction guidelines must be strictly followed.
+To reach these limiting speeds, the adjacent construction guidelines must be strictly observed.

 Friction and Temperature